What the NHS does

 The NHS is the world’s largest publicly funded health service.
 The founding principle in 1948 was 'free at the point of delivery'.
 That's still true today in most cases.
 You don't get charged for visiting an NHS GP, but many people do pay to see a dentist or optician, unless you are exempt.

 The first contact with the NHS for most people will be through GPs - also known as primary care - usually based in your community.
-GPs and other staff at a practice can prescribe medicines, give vaccinations and refer people for specialist treatment.
+GPs and other staff at a practice can prescribe medication, give vaccinations and refer people for specialist treatment.
 They'll also work with specialist NHS teams like midwives and health visitors.
 GPs surgeries provide out of hours care too.

 The next level of the NHS is secondary care - things like hospitals, accident and emergency departments and mental health units.
 Other parts of the NHS run ambulance services and paramedics.

-There are also specialist central bodies and regulators, such as the MHRA, the Medicines and Healthcare products Regulatory Agency.
+There are also specialist central bodies and regulators, such as the MHRA (Medicines and Healthcare products Regulatory Agency).
 It is responsible for licensing medicines and medical devices, making sure they are safe to use.
 Another is the National Institute for Health and Care Excellence (NICE).
 NICE sets standards and advises the NHS in England and Wales on which medicines and treatments it should pay for.
 The Welsh Government will sometimes take a different approach to funding than England.
-The Scottish Medicines Consortium carries out that role in Scotland.
+The Scottish Medicines Consortium carries out the NICE role in Scotland.